Deydu/Delovi/README.md

   * However, Windows Vista, 7, 8, 8.1, and later thinks the executable `patch.exe` requires administrator rights, which is very annoying.
   * The simple solution is to rename the executable to e.g. `pat_ch.exe`.
 See also: http://superuser.com/questions/894170/patch-tool-without-admin-privileges-on-windows-7
   * Naturally it is most helpful if your environment variable `PATH` contains the path to the patch executable.
+  * Please review the patch file whether the definition _WIN32_WINNT will be set to the correct value.
+See https://msdn.microsoft.com/en-us/library/6sehtctf.aspx for the correct value for your system.